Your trusted partner in cosmetic care abroad

 The right approach depends on what needs changing structurally, not just on what the patient asks for.
 Skin thickness, cartilage strength, and the exact problem are usually what determine the plan.

-• Open: more control for structural work, tiny scar fades within months
+• Leaves a tiny columella scar that typically fades within months

 Revision Rhinoplasty